nixworks/public/news/2011/06/16/README.md

 ##### Simon Overland
 ### [Simon Overland resigns as the Chief Commissioner of Police in the Australian state of Victoria following the release of a damning Ombudsman's report on the release of dodgy crime statistics before the 2010 Victorian election. ](/news/2011/06/16/simon-overland-resigns-as-the-chief-commissioner-of-police-in-the-australian-state-of-victoria-following-the-release-of-a-damning-ombudsman.md)
-_Context: Victoria Police, Australia, Simon Overland, Victoria, 2010 Victorian election, Ombudsman_
+_Context: Ombudsman, Victoria Police, 2010 Victorian election, Simon Overland, Australia, Victoria_

 ##### Ivory Coast
 ### [Authorities in the Ivory Coast set up a national commission to investigate crimes committed during the 2010-2011 Ivorian crisis. ](/news/2011/06/16/authorities-in-the-ivory-coast-set-up-a-national-commission-to-investigate-crimes-committed-during-the-2010a2011-ivorian-crisis.md)